Resume & Cover Letter

 - List information in order of interest to your targeted reader.

-- Use action verbs (see our Need a Verb? handout), be consistent in tense, avoid paragraphs, use concise phrases, proofread for grammatical and spelling accuracy – it needs to be error free.
+- Use action verbs, be consistent in tense, avoid paragraphs, use concise phrases, proofread for grammatical and spelling accuracy – it needs to be error free.

 - References are typically past or current employers, faculty, or advisors who can speak to your skills and performance related to work.
 If references are requested, on a separate sheet include your résumé header (your contact information), the word References, and the name, title, company/location, phone and email of each reference.
 Be sure to ask each reference for permission before providing their name to a potential employer.